-Time Setting Page e Manual Setting: Click Manual Setting to change time as needed.
-You can also click the Get Time from PC button to get PC's time setting for the ES9528.
-Time Setting Source NTP client: Click Time Setting Source if you want the NTP client to permit the ES9528 to enable the NTP client service.
+Time Setting Page Manual Setting: Current Time Click the Get PC Time button to get PC's time setting for the ES8509-XT or enter the appropriate information in the fields provided.
+NTP client : Click Time Setting Source if you want the NTP client to permit the ES8509- XT to enable the NTP client service.
 NTP client is automatically enabled if you change the Time Setting Source to NTP Client.
 The system sends a request packet to acquire current time from the NTP server you assign.
+Time Zone Select the time zone where the ES8509-XT is located.
+The following table lists the time zones for different locations for your reference.
+The default time zone is (GMT) Greenwich Mean Time.
+NTP Click this check box to enable NTP (Network Time Protocol).
+Primary/Secondary Server The Primary Server is the primary NTP server for which you want to synchronize time.
+The Secondary Server is the back up NTP server to use if the Primary Server becomes unavailable.
+Daylight Saving Time You can enable Daylight Saving Time and then set the Daylight Saving Time Start and End times.
+During Daylight Saving Time, the ES8509-XT time is one hour earlier than the actual time.
+Select Enable if you want to use PTP (Precision Time Protocol).
+PTP State The IEEE 1588 PTP (Precision Time Protocol) supports very precise time synchronization in an Ethernet network.

-IEEE 1588 The IEEE 1588 PTP (Precision Time Protocol) supports very precise time synchronization in an Ethernet network.
-There are two clocks, master and slave.
+Time Setting Page (Continued) Select Auto, Master, or Slave for the PTP mode.
+Mode There are two clocks, master and slave.
 The master device periodically launches an exchange of messages with slave devices to help each slave clock re-compute the offset between its clock and the master's clock.
 To enable IEEE 1588, select Enable in the PTP State and choose Auto , Master or Slave Mode.
 After the time is synchronized, the system time displays the correct time from the PTP server.
-Timezone Setting Select the time zone where the ES9528 is located.
-The following table lists the time zones for different locations for your reference.
-The default time zone is (GMT) Greenwich Mean Time.
-Daylight Saving Time Click the Daylight Saving Time check box and then set the Daylight Saving Time Start and End times.
-During Daylight Saving Time, the ES9528 time is one hour earlier than the actual time.
 Apply Click Apply to apply the settings.
-Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.
+Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.